 One powerful approach to partial availability is to post what I call an “anticipatory hash.”
 In other words, use a cryptographic hash function such as SHA-256 and apply it to your digital asset (which is just a digital file).
 Post the hash.
 Because hash functions are one-way functions, no one is going to be able to figure out from the hash what the digital asset is.

 The moment the hash appears on your blog (or at whatever space on the web that you control) and once it is marked with a clear time and date stamp, your claim to the digital asset is in force because at whatever later date the digital asset is revealed, it will be clear that it was fully known to you at the point when the anticipatory hash was made public.

 STEP 4: Get yourself a public/private cryptographic key.

 Go with a public-key cryptosystem that you like (e.g., RSA) and get yourself a public and private key that are secure along with a convenient way to implement these to encrypt and decrypt messages.
 The necessary cryptographic tools are readily available online, such as here.

 STEP 5: Publicize the public key and tie it clearly to your identity.

-The public key will serve as your address to which people can send NFTs and from which you can send NFTs.
-Post the public clearly on your blog.
+The public key will serve as your address where you can receive and send NFTs.
+Post the public key clearly on your blog or other controlled online space.
 And, as always, keep your private key private.

 STEP 6: Offer your digital asset for sale on eBay.